Rena Kornreich Gelissen: Life

 In 1920, Rena was born in Lesser Poland Voivodeship of Poland, to Chaim and Sara Kornreich.
 She had three sisters: Gertrude, Zosia and Danka.
 She and her sister were raised in Tylicz, but after the Nazi invasion escaped to Slovakia.
 To protect the people hiding her, she turned herself in to the Nazi authorities and was sent to Auschwitz.
 She was on the first transport of Jewish women into the concentration camp, on 26 March 1942.
-There, she was tattooed "1716", being the "716th" female to enter the camp.
+There, she was tattooed "1716", being the 716th female to enter the camp (the “1” was the number of the transport, i.e., she was on the first registered transport of women to Auschwitz).
 Three days later, her sister Danka joined her, where they forged an incredibly strong bond of love and compassion that would help them survive the three years and forty-one days that they would endure in the camp, undergoing hunger, torment and abuse.
 During these years, Rena and her sister narrowly escaped Nazi experimentation, underwent forced labour and in January 1945, the death march to the Ravensbrück concentration camp.